bawish/last-ones/README.md

 The `update_playlist()` function updates your Last Ones playlist starting from the most recent track stored in history.csv.

-You can see an example [here](http://www.rdio.com/people/Barrett/playlists/2071446/My_Number_Ones/)
+You can see an example [here](http://www.rdio.com/people/Barrett/playlists/5782567/Last_Ones/)

 ### To Use It

-1. Download the files.
+1. Download the files, which include the [rdio-simple library](https://github.com/rdio/rdio-simple/tree/master/python).
 2. In the same directory, create a credentials.py file with the following information:
 * RDIO_CONSUMER_KEY
 * RDIO_CONSUMER_SECRET
 * RDIO_TOKEN